GavWood/EditorNotesGPT/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# EditorNotes
+# EditorNotesGPT

-Creates a notes tab for use inside the Editor
+Creates a notes tab for use inside the Editor which is powered by Chat-GPT

 - [How to use](#how-to-use)
 - [Install](#install)